 I am very fortunate that I work in the grocery business.
 Now, more than ever, we are slammed with work.
 Last week I worked 40 hours plus 15 hours of overtime.
 I love my job and the people I work with.
 We laugh together; complain about the toll this is all having on our families; and exchange humorous anecdotes .
 Believe me, in times like these, it is important to have human interaction – even if it is at six feet of separation.

 I commute to work via public transportation because of my eyesight.
 Last night I caught the train, only to find that the train had been taken over by the homeless sleeping on it, with no protective facemasks and many of them coughing up a storm.
 This terrifies me on so many levels.

 I have expressed my concerns to our Mayor, Eric Garcetti, about the issue of the homeless sleeping on the train, posing a very high health risk for commuters who still have to work.
 Unfortunately, my complaints fall on deaf ears.
 If this continues, it’s not a matter of “if” I will contract the Corona virus, but when.

 I love my job, and I am fortunate to still have a job during a time where everyone else has lost theirs.
 But I was up all night contemplating whether it is worth risking my health and the health of my loved ones.

 My Son, the First Responder

 My youngest son is a First Responder.
-I worry about him constantly with all that is going on with the Corona virus.
+I worry about him constantly with all that is going on with the pandemic.
 I’ve stopped listening to the news because the stories conveyed by healthcare professionals is a constant reminder of the risks my son encounters daily.